-If walking across a bridge over 3,000 feet in the air strapped in a harness isn’t your idea of good time, you might want to come for Bridge Day.
+If walking across a bridge over 3,000 feet in the air strapped in a harness isn’t your idea of a good time, you might want to come for Bridge Day.
 Each October base jumpers gather to propel themselves off the bridge and into the gorge below.
 Truly a sight to behold.
-The weekend celebration includes a music festival, 5 K, food and more. https://officialbridgeday.com/
+The weekend celebration includes a music festival, 5 K, food, and more.

-We opted to hike Long Point Trail for our first hike with baby.
-The trail is relatively easy with the last .2 miles being ROUGH!
+We opted to hike Long Point Trail for our first hike with a baby.
+The trail is relatively easy with the last .2 miles are ROUGH!
 However, you need to do it to get the most speculator views of the bridge and the New River Gorge.
 The end is literally on the edge of a rock hanging over a cliff.

 Nuttall sold the mines to the Fordson Coal Company to help supply coal to the Ford Motor Company.
 The railroad regulations made shipping coal extremely difficult and they ended up selling off the mines.
 The estate fell to ruin and was only recently acquired by the state park.

-The drive to get there is very scenic, but can be slightly bumpy and unnerving for those who are not use to traveling in mountains or on gravel roads.
+The drive to get there is very scenic but can be slightly bumpy and unnerving for those who are not used to traveling in mountains or on gravel roads.
 Don’t be scared and take the drive, because the reward is one that you will remember for a lifetime.

 Ghost Town of Thurmond

-I can never turn down a good ghost town and Thurmond does not disappoint.
-It is so remarkably in that it appears to be occupied by more than the 5 inhabitants.
-Established in 1903 by Captain William D. Thurmond this small town had more coal running through it than Cincinnati in the 1920’s.
-The town is also known to be the spot of the longest poker game ever at 14 years according the Guinness Book of World Records.
+I can never turn down a good ghost town and Thurmond did not disappoint.
+It is so remarkable that only 5 residents call the town of Thurmond home.
+Established in 1903 by Captain William D. Thurmond this small town had more coal running through it than Cincinnati in the 1920s.

 Hawk’s Nest State Park